Morriar/nit/src/doc/doc_experiments/exp_align/out.names/github.out.md

 ### `GithubAPI` - # Client to Github API

+> name: github
 > name: github::LoaderConfig::client
+> name: github::ContributorStats::api
-> name: github
+> name: github::GithubWallet::api
-> name: github::api
+> name: github::HookListener::api

 To access the API you need an instance of a `GithubAPI` client.